-Journalism, Communications and Politics
+Journalism, Communications and Politics (BA)

 You will analyse and reflect upon changes to both politics and policy driven by the growth of social media, the communications industry and the 24/7 news cycle.